 Cape Jourimain, an important stopover for migrating birds, was designated for protection by the Canadian Wildlife Service in 1980.
 The communities near Cape Jourimain were hit hard by the closure of the Cape Tormentine – Borden ferry service and declines in the fisheries, but the opening of Cape Jourimain Nature Centre in 2001 has provided new jobs and tourism.

 Although Cape Jourimain Lighthouse is now surrounded by the Nature Centre, the Coast Guard remains responsible for the tower.
 In 2010, Greg Fallon, executive director of the centre, noted that his organization would love to assume ownership of the tower, which desperately needs to be moved away from an eroding shoreline, but the group can’t afford to maintain the historic structure.
 Cape Jourimain Lighthouse is one of the most picturesque and historic lighthouses in New Brunswick and certainly merits special consideration.

 In 2015, Cape Jourimain Lighthouse was recognized under the Lighthouse Heritage Protection Act, and ownership of the structure was transferred to Cape Jourimain Nature Centre.
-During the summer of 2016, Mervil Rushton Building Movers, who had previously moved two lighthouse, successfully moved Cape Jourimain Lighthouse back from the eroding shoreline.
-With the lighthouse now protected, the nature centre hopes to raise funds to restore it.
+During the summer of 2016, Mervil Rushton Building Movers, who had previously relocated two lighthouses, successfully moved Cape Jourimain Lighthouse back from the eroding shoreline.
+With the lighthouse now protected, the nature centre turned its focus to raising funds to restore the tower.

 Keepers: John Bent (1870 – 1875), Arthur W. Bent (1875 – 1901), A. J. Percy Bent (1901 – 1938), Arthur Welsley Bent (1938 – 1949), Merrill William Trenholm (1949 – at least 1966).